Killing of Dolal Idd: Public officials

-Minnesota Governor Tim Walz said in an media interview on January 3, 2021, “Any time you have something like this it's tragic.
+Minnesota Governor Tim Walz said in a media interview on January 3, 2021, “Any time you have something like this it's tragic.
 Why was someone shooting at the police?
 Why do we have a fatality?
 BCA, which is involved in any officer-involved shooting, is doing this (investigation)."

 About the raid on the Idd family home, Minnesota State Representative Hodan Hassan said in early January 2021, “I don't see professionalism.
 I don't see any respect for the family.
 I don't see cultural sensitivity.
 And I don't see compassion."

 Minnesota State Senator-elect Omar Fateh, whose district encompassed the Holiday gas station where the shooting took place, said in early January 2021, "This type of treatment for a bereaved family is inhumane and unconscionable.
 The police have lost the public trust, especially within BIPOC communities.
 My heart aches for the family of Dolal Idd."

 Minneapolis Mayor Jacob Frey said at a December 31, 2020, press conference, "Our city is experiencing a lot of raw emotion right now.
 I know that is especially true for our Somali community, who has lost a young man.
 Gun violence has gripped our city and today is no exception, but the circumstances and the details of what transpired last night, does not negate the tragedy of yesterday's death."

 Minneapolis City Council Member Andrea Jenkins, who represented the city's eight ward, said in early January 2021, “It's a big tragedy.
 We must have a full and thorough investigation, and if there is any wrongdoing, police need to be held accountable.”

 Minneapolis City Council Member Phillipe Cunningham said on January 1, 2021, via Twitter, "Sadly, it appears that Dolal Idd brought an illegal gun into our city, shot at police according to body cam footage, and lost his life as a result."

 Minneapolis Police Chief Medaria Arradondo said soon after the December 30, 2020, shooting, "I recognize the trauma that our city has been under, and we want to do everything we can to maintain the peace.
 Our city has gone through too much.
 We need to keep our officers safe.
 We need to keep our community safe."